platform-experience/serviceportal-widget-library/pe-rest-typeahead-search/README.md

 The Typeahead Search widget provides suggestions for users as they type in the search field.
 Main features are:
 <br/>
 * Providing suggestions through the autocomplete search library [Twitter Typeahead v1.2.0](https://github.com/corejavascript/typeahead.js)
-* Obtain data through REST.
-It can connect to Table APIs defined in the current or different instance.
-If a different instance is used, it is necessary defining the options about REST in the Data section and a [CORS rule](https://docs.servicenow.com/bundle/london-application-development/page/integrate/inbound-rest/concept/c_CORSSupport.html) in the target instance.
+* Obtaining data through REST.
+It can be connected also to a Table API defined in a different ServiceNow instance if the relative option _REST Instance_ is used, and a [CORS rule](https://docs.servicenow.com/bundle/london-application-development/page/integrate/inbound-rest/concept/c_CORSSupport.html) defined in the target instance.
 * Broadcasing on record selection (event name: "pe-typeahead-selection").
-Sample code to receive the selected record (json object):
+Sample code for receiving the selected record (json object) in any widget used in the Portal application:

 ```javascript